7HR4IZ3/wsgic/README.md

 - Middleware: WSGIC supports middleware components that can modify requests and responses.
 - Templates: WSGIC includes a simple templating engine for generating HTML.
 - Static files: WSGIC can serve static files from a directory on the filesystem.
+- Websocket: WSGIC has built in support for websockets using gevent
 - Customizable: WSGIC is designed to be easy to customize and extend, so you can add your own functionality as needed.

 ## Example